-Whether it's your personal goal to sit down and write or you'd like to inspire your children or students to write, we have 25 story starters and creative writing prompt ideas that'll up the ante on your creative writing panache.
+Whether it's your personal goal to sit down and write or you'd like to inspire your kids or students to write, we have 25 story starters and creative writing prompt ideas for kids and adults alike that'll up the ante on your creative writing panache.

 Longing to enter a land full of adventure and excitement?
 The adventure genre might be calling your name!
 Here are some ideas that'll take you on the carpet ride of your dreams:

 A reclusive scientist spends his nights building a robot that can be his friend.
 One morning, he steps into the basement to see the robot has vanished.
 There's a note on the table that reads…

 Leaving the bustle of Seattle behind, Amy set off on her hiking trip.
 It felt good to step into the quiet forest, full of swaying trees.
 Suddenly, from behind her, she thought she heard someone say, "Step into the light."
 As she whirled to see who it was, a tree branch reached down to tap her on the shoulder.

 Steve opened the refrigerator and was shocked to see all the food was gone.
 Beyond the shelves, the back of the fridge was missing.
 It seemed to open into an alleyway lit by torches.
 He pulled out the shelves and stepped through.

 She awoke in the night to check the Christmas tree.
 When she heard someone talking outside her window, she drew back the curtains to see who it was.
 Standing there in a jolly red suit, a large man said, "Melissa, want to come for a ride?"

 He was bored, so Carter decided to watch the camera footage on his parents' WiFi camera.
 He turned it on and was amazed to see his dog open the front door with his paw and return hours later.
 Tomorrow, he was going to see where Rex went when he opened that door...

 Some Visual Imagery Examples might help you flesh out more poignant scenes.